 Workers Compensation Rating Bureaus

 Workers’ compensation is regulated at the state level, which means each U.S. state has its own laws and regulatory bodies.
-Check your state to find out what ruling body sets workers’ compensation rates.
 For most states, rates are set by one of the following:

 - The National Council on Compensation Insurance (NCCI).